• Naismith Trophy

 • First player since Ohio State’s Dennis Hopson in 1987 to post 20+ points in 16 straight Big Ten games

-2019-20 Honors — Sporting News, Basketball Times, ESPN, FOX, Stadium, Bleacher Report National Player of the Year… first-team All-America by every major organization, including AP, Sporting News, USBWA, NABC to qualify for unanimous consensus All-America distinction… Naismith Kareem Abdul-Jabbar Center of the Year Award… NABC Pete Newell Big Man of the Year recipient… AP National Player of the Year runner-up… Player of the Year in the Big Ten by the media and head coaches… USBWA District VI Player of the Year and voted to all-district team… Wooden Award National Ballot; Naismith Trophy Semifinalist; Oscar Robertson Trophy Semifinalist; Lute Olson Award Finalist; Iowa’s Male Athlete of the Year… two-time Jay Bilas National Player of the Week (Dec.
+2019-20 Honors — Sporting News, Basketball Times, ESPN, Stadium, Bleacher Report National Player of the Year… first-team All-America by every major organization, including AP, Sporting News, USBWA, NABC to qualify for unanimous consensus All-America distinction… NABC Pete Newell Big Man of the Year recipient… Kareem Abdul-Jabbar Award Center of the Year honoree… Player of the Year in the Big Ten by the media and head coaches… Associated Press National Player of the Year runner-up… USBWA District VI Player of the Year and voted to all-district team… Wooden Award National Ballot; Naismith Trophy Finalist; Oscar Robertson Trophy Semifinalist; Lute Olson Award Finalist… Iowa Male Athlete of the Year… co-winner of the prestigious Chris Street Award… two-time Jay Bilas National Player of the Week (Dec.
 9 and Jan.
 21)… first ever Hawkeye to earn Oscar Robertson National Player of the Week (Dec.
 10)… two-time Big Ten Player of the Week (Dec.
 9; Jan.
 20)… Andy Katz/March Madness Player of the Week (Dec.
 16)… Las Vegas Invitational All-Tournament Team.
 2019-20 — Started all 31 games at center… became Iowa’s single-season scoring record holder on March 3, surpassing John Johnson’s previous benchmark of 699 set in 1970… only player in the country to amass 700+ points, 300+ rebounds, 50+ blocks and 35+ 3-pointers; the last three players to accomplish the feat: Frank Kaminsky (2014-15); Michael Beasley (2007-08); Kevin Durant (2006-07)… 740 points are the most points by a junior in Iowa single-season history, shattering B.J.
 Armstrong’s previous benchmark of 592 points scored in 34 games during the 1988 season… 15 double-doubles are the most by a Hawkeye in a single season since Reggie Evans’ 18 (2001-02 season)… became the 49th Hawkeye to score 1,000 points with his career-high 44-point output at #4 Michigan… his 44 points were the most in a single-game by an Iowa big man, third most in a single-game in program history, most scored by a Hawkeye in a single-game since guard John Johnson (49) in 1970, and most scored by a visiting player in Crisler Center history… his 44-point effort at Michigan tied for the fifth highest point total in a single-game in the NCAA in 2019-20… his 38-point performance at Indiana was two points from tying an Assembly Hall record for an opposing player and is the third highest point total by a Hawkeye over the last 44 years… averaged 26.7 points, 11.1 rebounds, and 1.7 blocks in 12 games against AP Top-25 teams… only two other players over the last 15 seasons averaged 25+ points and 10+ rebounds against ranked opponents — Kevin Durant (Texas, ‘06-’07) and Michael Beasley (Kansas State, ‘07-’08)…recorded 11 straight 20-point games against AP Top-25 teams — the longest streak by any player in the country over the last 15 seasons… became fourth Big Ten player since 1993 to average 23 points or better in all games (Shawn Respert, Carson Edwards, Glenn Robinson)… averaged 26.2 points and 9.7 rebounds in Big Ten play, becoming the first player to average at least 26 points in Big Ten play since Purdue’s Glenn Robinson in 1994 (31.1 ppg) and highest by a true center since Minnesota’s Tom Kondla (28.3 ppg) in 1967… seven games with 25+ points & 10+ rebounds are the most in the Big Ten over the last 17 seasons… one of five Big Ten player since 2010-11 with multiple 30-point/10-rebound games in the same season… only player with multiple 30-point games against a single opponent this season… his 77 points against Michigan are the most by any Big Ten player versus a single opponent in regular season conference play over the last 20 seasons… first player since Ohio State’s Dennis Hopson in 1987 to score 20+ points in 16 straight Big Ten games… one of two players in program history to total 35+ 3-pointers and 50+ blocks (Jarrod Uthoff, 2015 & 2016)… only player Division I player with 50+ blocks, 35+ 3-pointers, 35% 3-point shooting and 55% 2-point shooting… only Power 5 conference player — and one of two players nationally – to average 23+ points and 9+ rebounds… broke Iowa’s 49-year old record of scoring 20 or more points in 16 straight Big Ten games and overall record of 25 games in a single-season of netting 20+ points… one of two centers in the nation to shoot 35 percent or better from 3-point range (min.
 100 attempts)… posted two highest single-game scoring efforts in the Big Ten this season (44 at Michigan; 38 at Indiana)… scored 20+ points in 19-of-20 Big Ten games (at Nebraska, 16)… recorded 15 double-doubles, third most in the Big Ten and tied for the 19th most in the nation… recorded career-high 18 rebounds twice (Nebraska, Wisconsin)… grabbed 12 boards or more in 10 contests… sank a career-high 11 free throws in home win over #19 Michigan… increased his scoring average by 10.8 points and rebounding average by 5.3 boards from previous year… finished second in the NCAA with 12 games of 20+ points & 10+ rebounds; seven games of 25+ points & 10+ rebounds are the most of any player in a major conference and only Big Ten player to accomplish the feat over the last 17 seasons… ranked third nationally in points per 40 minutes (29.9)… led Big Ten in scoring and was fifth in the country (23.9); his 25 games of 20+ points tied for the second most in the nation and most in Iowa single-season history; his five 30-point games tied for 10th most… ranked sixth in the Big Ten in field goal accuracy (.542) and 50th in the NCAA… led the Big Ten in FGM (287) and FGA (530); ranked second in the nation in FGM and 11th in FGA… ranked fourth in the Big Ten and 34th in the nation in overall rebounding (9.8); ranked second in the Big Ten in offensive rebounding (3.6) and 19th nationally; recorded 15 games of 10+ rebounds… led Iowa in blocks (1.8), which ranked seventh best in the Big Ten… season canceled by Big Ten Conference and NCAA on March 12 due to concerns of coronavirus (COVID-19)… letterwinner.

 2018-19 Honors – Honorable Mention All-Big Ten by the media… voted the 2K Empire Classic MVP…recipient of the Kenny Arnold Hawkeye Spirit Award.
 2018-19 – Competed in 32 games, starting 30… missed three games after suffering a sprained ankle in late-December… ranked second on the team in scoring (13.1) and fourth in rebounding (4.5)… ranked eighth in the Big Ten in free throw percentage (.804, 86-of-107)… reached 20 or more points a team-best eight times, including four straight games (at Penn State, Illinois, #6 Michigan State, at Minnesota), becoming the first Hawkeye to do so since Aaron White in 2015… reached double figures 20 times… led team in scoring nine times and blocks eight times… led Iowa in field goal percentage (.531, 156-of-294), ranking 10th in the conference… averaged 17 points and 6.5 rebounds in two wins at Madison Square Garden against #13 Oregon and Connecticut… posted only double-double of the season (22 points, 12 rebounds) in win at Penn State… netted a game-high 19 points in home win over #5 Michigan… reached double-digits in both NCAA Tournament games, including a game-high 20 points in Iowa’s first round win over Cincinnati… became the sixth Hawkeye in history to have 20 points and seven rebounds in their NCAA Tournament debut… letterwinner.